Former Best Buy CEO Anderson joins LightHaus board

 LightHaus "provides the toolset" for store managers and companies in general to improve their labor scheduling and customer service, Anderson said.

-Anderson, who already serves on the boards of Carlson Companies, General Mills (GIS.N) and Waste Management (WM.N), said he had no plans to take up an executive role at LightHaus.
+Anderson, who already serves on the boards of Carlson Companies, General Mills and Waste Management, said he had no plans to take up an executive role at LightHaus.
 His board role is effective immediately.

 Best Buy founder Richard Schulze, who is trying to take the company private, said last month that he had held talks with past Best Buy executives who were interested in rejoining the company, including Anderson.